selendra/selendra-explorer/backend/README..md

 - Account balances are returned in token units (converted from wei)
 - Contract addresses follow the same format as transaction addresses
 - Creation timestamps in contract creation info are ISO 8601 formatted strings
+- Network information reflects the current state of the EVM-compatible blockchain
+- The `syncing` field indicates whether the node is actively synchronizing with the network